AmanCode22/ethos-foundry/README.md

 4. A GitHub Action automatically opens a PR to this repo with your `manifest.json`.
 5. I review it.
 If it looks good, I merge it.
 Done.

 **Note:** Traits that don't support all platforms will not be accepted.
 This ensures every user can use every trait, no matter their device.
+Or else open a issue first else PR would be rejected.

 ## Adding your trait